Grete von Urbanitzky

-Grete von Urbanitzky (9 July 1891 – 4 November 1974) was a novelist, journalist and translator, originally from what at the time of her birth was the Archbishopric of Upper Austria.
-She was known as a prolific writer of "entertainment novels", and for this reason has sometimes been overlooked by literary scholars in countries where "seriousness" is at a premium.
-Her books dealt, above all, with the position of women, and in particular of women artists, in society and in the public sphere.
-Prominent themes included female homosexuality, set in the context of contemporary mainstream middle-class sexual morality.
+Grete von Urbanitzky (9 July 1891 – 4 November 1974) was an Austrian-born novelist, journalist and translator.
+A prolific writer of "entertainment novels", a label that has contributed to her neglect by scholars of "serious" literature, she explored the position of women, especially artists, in society and the public sphere.
+Prominent themes included female homosexuality set against the sexual ethics of mainstream, middle-class society.